Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Introduction

 \subsection{Received Signal Strength (RSS)}

-Received signal strength quantifies the received power (averaged over a limited time interval of the beacon frames and over the signal bandwidth; hence, it is not subject to small scale fluctuations, and coherent reception is not necessary) at a UE due to signals sent by a (anchor) Base Station (BS).
+Received signal strength quantifies the received power, averaged over a certain time interval and frequency band, of the beacon slots broadcast periodically by base stations (BSs) \cite{ZanellaSurvey,HeroRSS,bookRappaport}.
+For such measurements coherent reception is not necessary, and small scale fading fluctuations are alleviated due to the time-frequency averaging.
 Since the transmit power of the BS on its beacon signal slots is fixed and known, the received signal strength is a function of the pathloss of the propagation between the BS and the UE.
 In fact, received signal strength measurements of beacon signals are routinely performed by UEs and reported to the system as ``received signal strength indicators'' (RSSI).
 Reporting RSS information is a standard feature in most current wireless protocols.
 For example, this is used to trigger handovers and to enable UE-BS association for load balancing purposes.
 Therefore, exploiting RSS information for localization is attractive since it is a feature already built-in in the wireless protocols and does not require any further specific hardware at the UE, whereas the time-based (ToA and TDoA) and angle-based (AoA) methods require high precision clocks and antenna arrays, respectively \cite{DBCorr,RSStoRange}.

 \begin{remark} For ease of exposition, throughout the paper we consider a cellular network scenario with BSs.
 Essentially, any wireless signal source with known location, e.g., WiFi-Hotspots, can be utilized. \end{remark}